This page is currently under construction. You can edit the article to help completing it.

 The Linksys EA8300 is a MU-MIMO Tri-Band WiFi router, which has one 2.4GHz and two 5GHz WiFi Interfaces, making it an interesting choice for wireless backhaul or repeater applications.
 The radios support MCS 0-9 (up through 256 QAM) for devices and paths that are compatible with those high-density modulations.

-Note: The second 5 GHz radio, QCA9888 on PCI 0000:01:00.0, is limited to ch.
-100 (5.5 GHz) and above by the ART data and the data in the OEM firmware's cal data.
+Note: The first 5 GHz radio (IPQ4019) is limited to ch.
+64 and below.
+The second 5 GHz radio (QCA9888), is limited to ch.
+100 and above.
+This is consistent with OEM firmware and is a result of the ART data and the data in the OEM firmware's cal data.
 This is perhaps due to RF design optimization and/or interoperation with 2.4 GHz, such as the two, shared antennas.

 It has four 1G LAN ports, one 1G WAN port, a USB 3.0 interface and four external antennas.

 The device is equipped with a Bluetooth chip.
 It is powered by an external 12V, 2A power adapter and supports DFS and 256QAM.

 Note that the boot loader, by default, erases for flashing an 88 MiB (0x05800000) image size.

 Opening the case

 Small, flat bladed screwdriver, 3-5 mm, for prying off the feet